How Much Does It Cost to Paint the Interior of a House in 2025?

 The cost of interior painting depends on square footage, room type, materials and supplies, and labor fees.

-Interior painting enhances aesthetic appeal, hides flaws, personalizes space, and can increase property value.
+Interior painting enhances aesthetic appeal, hides flaws, personalizes your space, and can increase property value.

-The cost of an interior painting project ranges between $967 and $3,072, with a national average of $2,011.
-At about $2 to $6 per square foot for both materials and labor, square footage makes the biggest price difference, with larger spaces and rooms costing more.
+The cost of an interior painting project ranges between $967 and $3,075, with a national average of $2,014.
+At about $2.75 per square foot for walls, or $4.70 per square foot, including walls, trim, and ceilings, square footage makes the biggest price difference, with larger spaces and rooms costing more.
+Knowing what to expect can help you plan your budget confidently for your painting project.

 Let's calculate cost data for you.
 Where are you located?